ohyjoseph/alsheets/patterns/frequencyCounter/README.md

 Frequency Counter - used when needing to count occurences.
-Making an object out of an array for faster access time
+Making an object out of an array for faster access time.